Blue-Cheesecake/flutter_timer_camera/README.md

 ## Contributing

-Any kind of pull requests are welcome.Feel free to fork the project, open issues, and submit PRs.
+Any kind of pull requests are welcome.
+Feel free to fork the project, open issues, and submit PRs.

 ## License